PeterZerlauth/Tc3_Event/doc/Logger/HmiLogger/FB_HmiLogger.md

 	RETURN;
 END_IF

-IF nMessages > Parameters.nHmiLength - 1 THEN
+IF nMessages > 99 THEN
 	RETURN;
 END_IF